inv2004/coinbase-pro-nim/README.md

 # Coinbase pro client for Nim

 It is just experiment to compare effort of making the same like [coinbase-pro-rs](https://github.com/inv2004/coinbase-pro-rs).
-It was made in 3 evening (?coinbase-pro-rs was made in a month or more?), the only stoppers here were:
+It was made in 3 evening.
+Coinbase-pro-rs was made ?in a few months?, or course it is a bit more polished (not so much) + has private API (I have neved used).

+The only stoppers here were:
 - Nim's jsonutils bug and their fix (easy) https://github.com/nim-lang/Nim/pull/16615 and https://github.com/nim-lang/Nim/pull/16612
 - Nim's kind objects cannot have the same field-names for different branches